kunzhan/VCHN/README.md

-# Graph view-consistent learning networks
+View-Consistent Heterogeneous Networks

-## Experiments
+# Experiments
 - For different data sets and different label rates, we set different numbers of pseudo-labels and filtering strengths.
 - The parameter setting and the command to run the code are as follows:

+## Three heads
 - For Cora with verification:
   - 0.5%: `python train.py --dataset cora --percent 0.005 --t1 200 --t2 300 --k 15`
   - 1.0%: `python train.py --dataset cora --percent 0.01 --t1 180 --t2 280 --k 13`